Dear readers of ADxS.org, please forgive the disruption.

 1.3.1.3.
 Serotonin and stress

-• Limiting excessive stress response
+• Limiting excessive stress reactions

-• Via 5-HT-1a autoreceptor inhibition of
+• Via 5-HT-1a autoreceptor Inhibition of

 • Fear